Sultech/simple-taskbar/README.md

 Simple Taskbar uses GNOME's application favourites and their order.
 Changes to favourites are reflected in the taskbar and GNOME's original Dash.

-The panel can be placed at the top or bottom of the screen.
-Applications and the Start button can be aligned left or centre independently, or the Start button can follow the application alignment.
+The panel can be placed at the top, bottom, left or right edge of the screen.
+On horizontal panels, Applications and the Start button can be aligned left or centre independently; on vertical panels they can be aligned top or middle.
+The Start button can also follow the application alignment.

 ### Application Icons